 10 and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come.

-Secondly, even if it is referring to the Great Tribulation, the Bible shows that the Church will be protected in her place for “for a time and times and half a time, from the presence of the serpent” (Revelation 12:14) while they await Christ’s Second Coming.
-Thus, 1 Thessalonians 1:10 is not a clear “Rapture Passage”.
+Thirdly, even presuming that 1 Thessalonians 1:10 is referring to the Great Tribulation, the Bible shows that the most faithful of the Church (the Philadelphians of Revelation 3:7-13) will be protected in her place for “for a time and times and half a time, from the presence of the serpent” (Revelation 12:14) while they await Christ’s Second Coming (see also There is a Place of Safety for the Philadelphians.
+Why it May Be Petra).
+Thus, 1 Thessalonians 1:10 is not a clear “Rapture Passage.”

 The next listed “Rapture Passage” was 1 Thessalonians 2:19:

 19 For what is our hope, or joy, or crown of rejoicing?
 Is it not even you in the presence of our Lord Jesus Christ at His coming?